 My undergraduate degree was in occupational therapy, but don't hold that against me.
 I've worked in academic research, with web sites, around assistive technology and disability, tending to small mammals, professional editing and — finally — somewhere here at the nexus of technology and books.

-My first two novels titled Here Today and None of the Other Flies Follow My Crooked Lines were shortlisted in the Queensland Premier’s Literary Awards and the young adult novel I write with my brother Concentrate was shortlisted for the Text Prize.
+My first two novels titled Here Today and None of the Other Flies Follow My Crooked Lines were shortlisted in the Queensland Premier’s Literary Awards and the young adult novel I wrote with my brother Concentrate was shortlisted for the Text Prize.
 So that's nice.

 A couple of my earlier works were published independently, but I have a thing for manufacturing scarcity so at some point I took them out of circulation.
 If you have one of these earlier works, well done.
 I hope you like them.
 They will never exist again, except in ghost form in databases.

 In 2010, I was the co-editor with Sean Sennett of Off The Record: 25 Years of Music Street Press, published by UQP; probably the most fun I've ever had putting a shitload of words together.
 You should buy a copy.
 It's really good.